Background to the Multisensory Space Method

-Phenomena, linked to present-day society and learning, are the key concepts behind the development of the Multisensory Space Method.
-Internationalisation and the breakdown of local cohesive culture are part of the reason people and communities now need to contemplate their own identity.
-As a result of societal changes, learning has become a lifelong phenomenon and there is a demand for different open learning environments.
-Experiential elements are needed to support learning also in the traditional school world.
+Current global phenomena, linked to present-day society and learning, are the key concepts behind the development of the Multisensory Space Method.
+Internationalization and the breakdown of local cohesive culture are part of the reason people and communities now need to contemplate their own identity.
+As a result of societal changes, learning has become a lifelong and lifewide phenomenon and there is a demand for different open learning environments.
+Experiential and innovative elements are needed to support learning also in the more traditional educational settings.
 From the social welfare sector’s perspective the concepts behind the Multisensory Space Method include multisensory work and methods of sociocultural empowerment.

-The purpose of the Multisensory Space Method is to improve interplay between people and the empowerment of individuals.
-The method can be viewed via the conceptual framework of sociocultural empowerment.
+The purpose of the Multisensory Space Method is to improve interaction between people and to promote their empowerment.
+The method can be viewed using the conceptual framework of sociocultural empowerment.
 Sociocultural empowerment refers to activities that support the individual’s or a group’s empowerment and sense of initiative.
 Sociocultural empowerment is needed especially when people’s own resources are running low.

-Sociocultural empowerment is used to motivate, strengthen and pinpoint an individual’s resources and to promote participation by the individual.
+Sociocultural empowerment is used to motivate, strengthen and pinpoint an individual’s resources and to promote his/her participation.
 Empowerment supports a group’s or individual’s efforts to plan and realise activities that will improve their own lives or environment.
 Sociocultural empowerment can be used to support the integration of people into a specific community or society.
 It is fundamental to find the interfaces between old and new culture, and acting in accordance with these in our everyday lives.

 One of the key concepts of sociocultural empowerment is dialogue that is productive interaction between people.
 It is important that dialogue springs forth within the community and with the operating environment.
-Dialogue plays an important role in the Multisensory Space Method; the purpose of the space is to promote discussion.
-At the same time, the purpose of the space is to support a level playing field for interplay between people.
+Dialogue plays an important role in the Multisensory Space Method; the purpose of the Space is to promote discussion, sharing and constructive interaction between different people.
+Such interaction then supports inclusion, cohesion and empowerment of different groups and societies, encouraging also active citizenship and overall participation.

 Multisensory work and multisensory learning

-Multisensory refers to sense experiences gained simultaneously via multiple senses.
-A person forms an image of the world through their senses, and the experiences a person has via their different senses promote wellbeing and learning.
+Multisensory refers to sense experiences gained simultaneously using multiple senses.
+A person forms an image of the world through their senses, and the experiences a person has based on their different senses can promote wellbeing and learning.

 Pagliano (1998, 107) defined the multisensory space used in the method as follows: